Sec4lbrt/sqlnetscan/README.md

 # sqlnetscan

-Tool for network scanning through SQL Injection attack
+Proof of Concept for university paper about network scanning through a SQL Injection attack using different techniques and misconfigurations of well-known database management systems.

+The paper can be found here: (https://github.com/AlbertoGF12/Portfolio).